-It is a field providing information for a specific document.
+It's a field providing information for a specific document.
 Properties can be used to structure documents, to improve the search experience or to customize a workflow.

 Properties are also called metadata.

-You need to adapt the value according to the type of field the administrator has configured:
+Adapt the value according to the type of field the administrator has configured: